-Toronto van attack suspect faces murder charges in court
+Toronto van attack suspect charged with murder, motive a mystery

-TORONTO (Reuters) - The driver suspected of killing 10 people and injuring 15 others when he plowed a rental van into pedestrians in Toronto made his first court appearance on Tuesday, where details of a motive for the attack were expected to emerge.
+TORONTO (Reuters) - The driver accused of plowing a rental van into pedestrians in Toronto was charged with 10 counts of first-degree murder and 13 counts of attempted murder at his first court appearance on Tuesday, but his motive remained a mystery.

-While the worst mass killing in Canada in decades has the hallmarks of other deadly vehicle assaults by Islamic State supporters in the United States and Europe, officials said it did not represent a threat to national security.
+The deadliest mass killing in Canada in decades has the hallmarks of other deadly vehicle assaults by Islamic State supporters, but Prime Minister Justin Trudeau said on Tuesday there was no reason to suspect any national security connection.

 Suspect Alek Minassian, 25, entered a Toronto courtroom on Tuesday morning.
-His head was shaved and he was looking down as prosecutors announced they were charging him with 10 counts of first-degree murder.
+His head was shaved and he looked down as prosecutors charged him in the death of 10 pedestrians and injury of 15 others in the lunchtime attack.

-The proceedings began after Prime Minister Justin Trudeau addressed the attack outside of parliament in Ottawa, calling on all Canadians to stand united with Toronto.
+Trudeau called on all Canadians to stand united with Toronto as flowers and scrawled messages in multiple languages piled up at a makeshift memorial in Toronto’s north end, an ethnically diverse neighborhood of towering office buildings, shops, restaurants and homes.

 The prime minister said that, while it would take time before the motives of the attacker were understood, the incident had not changed the country’s threat level or security preparations for a G7 summit in Quebec in June.